Updated for the 2026 Immigration Rules

 Built on the Rules

-Appendix Settlement, FM, Continuous Residence, Global Talent and paragraph 276B
+Appendix Skilled Worker, FM, Continuous Residence, Global Talent and Long Residence

 Instant Results